 This can work in your favour when you are buying but it can make it near impossible to sell during these times.
 So please keep in mind that the inner city market tends to fluctuate more than most property markets.

 Our mortgage brokers are experts in financing the purchase of high rise apartments in the CBD.

 - We know the lending policies of over 30 lenders

-- We have specialist knowledge as our mortgage brokers came from the credit departments of major banks
+- We have specialist knowledge as our mortgage brokers come from the credit departments of major banks!

 - Most of our services are free

 Please call us on 1300 889 743 or enquire online and we can help you to work out how much you can borrow and which lenders you qualify with.